gerardbrian19/interview-preparation/QnAs/angular.md

 ---

 ### **6. Software Architectural Design**
 - **Definition:** The high-level structure of software, including components, relationships, and interactions.

 🔹 **Common Architectures:**
 1. **Monolithic:** One large application.
 2. **Microservices:** Small, independent services.
 3. **Layered Architecture:** Divides the system into Presentation, Business, and Data layers.
 4. **MVC (Model-View-Controller):** Separates data (Model), UI (View), and logic (Controller).

 🔹 **Best Practices:**
 - Separation of Concerns
 - Loose Coupling
 - Scalability
 - Maintainability

 ✅ **Example of Angular Software Architecture:**
 - **Components:** UI logic
 - **Services:** Business logic & API calls
 - **Modules:** Organizes features
 - **State Management:** NgRx for large apps

 ---

+💡 **Interview Tips:**
+- Keep your answers clear and concise.
+- Give real-world examples.
+- If asked about your experience, mention **Angular practices** you follow.

+Let me know if you want to go deeper into any topic! 🚀